pingcap/tidb-operator/examples/monitor-prom-remotewrite-enable-basic-auth/README.md

 > **Note:**
 >
 > this example describe how to add basic authorization to tidbMonitor remoteWrite configuration.
+>
 > we use Prometheus as the remote write receiver, the Prometheus managed by [prometheus-operator](https://github.com/coreos/prometheus-operator).
+>
-> we will add authentication to the prometheus remote write receiver by ingress-nginx controller.
+> we will add authentication to the prometheus remote write receiver by [ingress-nginx controller]((https://kubernetes.github.io/ingress-nginx/)).

 **Prerequisites**:
 - Has Prometheus operator installed.
 [Doc](https://github.com/coreos/kube-prometheus)